Southern Arterial Route: County of Cumberland planning scheme

 Prior to plans for the one-way pair, there were plans for a large surface expressway in parallel to the future corridor of the Southern Arterial Route.
 Plans for a major expressway along this alignment were perhaps first touted from 1938.
 The County of Cumberland planning scheme, gazetted in 1951, depicted the Southern Expressway as a major expressway running south from Ultimo.

-Early investigations underpinning the 1951 Plan were in fact undertaken more than a decade earlier by the then Department of Main Roads.
-The investigations were detailed in a report entitled "Main Road Development Plan for Sydney Metropolis and County of Cumberland - Part 1 Investigations Relating to the Present and Future Extent and Pattern of the Metropolis" (DMR, 1940).

-The Department of Main Roads (DMR) commenced surveys of land use, population densities and traffic flows in 1943.
-In 1945, it issued a report titled the "County of Cumberland Main Road Development Map".
-When the Cumberland County Council was formed in 1946, it used some of the data collected by the DMR.

-The Cumberland County Council plan did not differ greatly from that produced by DMR.
-The DMR's road planning "required little alteration" and was "apparently incorporated with little alteration" into the Cumberland County Council's plan in 1948.

 Botany Road and Regent Street widening

 In 1956, a government gazette approved the widening of Botany Road and Regent Street (Main Road No. 170) between Henderson Road and Cleveland Street.

 In 1971 the City of Sydney Planning scheme was gazetted, based on the County of Cumberland planning scheme.
 This added a road reservation for Botany & Regent Street to be widened to 25.6 metres, allowing the road to be widened from a 4 lane to 6 lane road.